MP Estate Planning UK

 Documentation Requirements for Claims

-To claim the Residence Nil-Rate Band, the executors of the estate must provide the necessary documentation.
+To claim the Residence Nil-Rate Band, the personal representatives (executors or administrators) of the estate must provide the necessary information on the IHT return.
 This typically includes:

-• Proof that the property was the deceased’s main residence
+• Proof that the property was the deceased’s residence at some point during their ownership

-• Evidence of the property’s value at the date of death
+• A professional valuation of the property at the date of death

-• Details of the beneficiaries who are receiving the property
+• Details of the beneficiaries receiving the property and confirmation that they are direct descendants

 How to Calculate Your Residence Nil-Rate Band

-To maximize your tax benefits, it’s essential to accurately calculate your Residence Nil-Rate Band.
-This calculation involves understanding the value of your residence, the nil-rate band, and any available exemptions.
+To maximise your tax reliefs, it’s essential to accurately calculate your Residence Nil-Rate Band.
+This calculation involves understanding the value of your residence, the available allowances, and any taper that may apply.

 Step-by-Step Calculation Process